PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ```

+c.
 These measurements have been carried out on 'subjects' who have been identified by a serial number across both the 'test' and 'train' environments and are available in the 'subject_train' and 'subject_test' files (below)

 ```{r}